Church Hospitality Ministry: How to Welcome & Engage Visitors

 Ministries That Fall Under Hospitality

 On the outside looking in, most people have no idea what goes into a successful ministry.
-Megachurches in the U.S. have mastered the blueprint of inclusion when it comes to discipleship.
-They understand that they must have ownership for people to truly connect to a ministry.
+Megachurches in the U.S. have perfected the blueprint for inclusion in discipleship.
+They understand that they must have ownership for people to connect with a ministry.

-The way to gain ownership in a ministry is to take an active role by contributing your gifts and talents.
+To gain ownership in a ministry, take an active role by contributing your gifts and talents.
 The hospitality ministry has several moving parts, and each entity is intertwined with other ministries to create a unique experience.

 Let’s take a look.